-1. Complainant, in her official capacity, made and filed the Statements of Issues on October 4, 2021.

-2. The District contracted with CalPERS to participate as a public agency member pursuant to Government Code section 20460 et seq.
+- 1. Complainant, in her official capacity, made and filed the Statements of Issues on July 22, 2021. - 2.
+The District contracted with CalPERS to participate as a public agency member pursuant to Government Code section 20460 et seq.
 The provisions for local public agencies contracting with CalPERS are set forth in the California Public Employees' Retirement Law (PERL).
 (Gov. Code, § 20000 et seq.).

-3. Zehnder was employed by the District as a Deputy Fire Chief.
-By virtue of his employment, Zehnder is a local safety member of CalPERS.

-4. On November 17, 2020, Zehnder submitted an application for service retirement.
-He retired, effective December 30, 2020, and has been receiving his CalPERS retirement allowance since approximately February 9, 2021.

-5. CalPERS is a prefunded, defined benefit retirement plan.
+- 3. McLaughlin was employed by the District as its Fire Chief.
+By virtue of his employment, respondent is a local safety member of CalPERS. - 4.
+On September 2, 2020, McLaughlin submitted an application for service retirement.
+He retired, effective December 26, 2020, and has been receiving his CalPERS retirement allowance since approximately February 9, 2021. - 5.
+CalPERS is a prefunded, defined benefit retirement plan.
 Benefits for its members are funded by member and employer contributions, and by interest and other earnings on those contributions.
 The amount of a member's contribution is determined by applying a fixed percentage to the member's compensation.
 A public agency's contribution is determined by applying a rate to the payroll of the agency.
-Using certain actuarial assumptions specified by law, the CalPERS Board of Administration sets the employer contribution rate on an annual basis.

-6. The amount of a member's service retirement allowance is calculated by applying a percentage figure, based upon the member's age on the date of retirement, to the member's years of service and the member's "final compensation."
-In computing a member's retirement allowance, CalPERS staff may review the salary reported by the employer for the member to ensure that only those items allowed under the PERL will be included in the member's final compensation for purposes of calculating the retirement allowance.

-7. After receiving Zehnder's application for service retirement, CalPERS' Compensation Review Unit (CRU) staff began a review of his payroll, as reported by the District, to determine what amounts and items were allowed under the PERL, and therefore should be included in his compensation earnable and used for purposes of calculating his service retirement allowance.
-In its review, CRU found that the District reported to CalPERS a \$1,106 monthly amount as special compensation which was identified as "holiday pay."
-After reviewing the employment contract between the District and Zehnder, CalPERS determined the holiday pay did not qualify as "holiday pay" or any other item of special compensation under the PERL.
-Therefore, CalPERS concluded the holiday pay cannot be included in the calculation of final compensation earnable, or otherwise used to determine Zehnder's retirement allowance.
+Using certain actuarial assumptions specified by law, the CalPERS Board of Administration sets the employer contribution rate on an annual basis. - 6.
+The amount of a member's service retirement allowance is calculated by applying a percentage figure, based upon the member's age on the date of retirement, to the member's years of service and the member's "final compensation."
+In computing a member's retirement allowance, CalPERS staff may review the salary reported by the employer for the member to ensure that only those items allowed under the PERL will be included in the member's final compensation for purposes of calculating the retirement allowance. - 7.
+After receiving McLaughlin's application for service retirement, CalPERS' Compensation Review Unit (CRU) staff began a review of his payroll, as reported by the District, to determine what amounts and items were allowed under the PERL, and therefore should be included in his compensation earnable and used for purposes of calculating his service retirement allowance.
+In its review, CRU found that the District reported to CalPERS a \$1,150 monthly amount as special compensation which was identified as "holiday pay."
+After reviewing the employment contract between the District and McLaughlin, CalPERS determined the holiday pay did not qualify as "holiday pay" or any other item of special compensation under the PERL.
+Therefore, CalPERS concluded the holiday pay cannot be included in the calculation of final compensation earnable, or otherwise used to determine McLaughlin's retirement allowance.

-8. By letter dated March 5, 2021, CalPERS notified Zehnder and the District of its determination and advised of their rights.
-Zehnder filed a timely appeal.
+8. By letter dated February 19, 2021, CalPERS notified McLaughlin and the District of its determination and advised of their rights.
+McLaughlin filed a timely appeal.
 This hearing followed.

-Employment Contract between District and Zehnder
+Employment Contract between District and McLaughlin

-9. Effective June 30, 2017, the District's Board of Directors approved a three-year employment contract (Contract) between the District and Zehnder.
-At the same time, the District entered into a four-year employment contract with Fire Chief Michael McLaughlin (McLaughlin).
-McLaughlin's contract specifically recognized existing salary compaction issues between the Fire Chief and Deputy Fire Chief within the upper management ranks of the Fire Department.
+9. Effective July 1, 2017, the District's Board of Directors approved a four-year employment contract (Contract) between the District and McLaughlin.
+Section II.C of the Contract included the following provision:

+Salary Compaction.
+The District recognizes the salary compaction between the Fire Chief and Deputy Fire Chief within the upper management ranks of the Fire Department.
+During the first two years of McLaughlin's contract, the District will make a good faith effort to correct this compaction.